Friday of Week 27 of Ordinary Time – Gospel

 There is a clear gap between the leaders and the people here.
 While the leaders keep asking Jesus for his credentials, the people are shown as constantly praising and thanking God for all that is being done among them through Jesus.

 Jesus then shows the self-contradictions in his opponents’ charges.
 A kingdom that is split by internal rivalries cannot survive.
-Why would evil spirits attack each other and so frustrate their goals?
-And, Jesus asks his accusers, when their own people drive out demons, by whose power do they do it?
-“But if it is by the finger of God that I cast out devils, then the reign of God is among you.”
+Why would evil spirits attack each other and as such frustrate their goals?
+And, Jesus says to his accusers:

 And Jesus goes on to give another image.
 A strong man guarding his house and possessions remains undisturbed until someone stronger comes and overthrows him.
 That is clearly what is happening.
 Jesus is the stronger one and the evil spirits are being driven away by him.
 They are helpless before him.
 This liberation of people and society from evil powers is one of the most dramatic proofs that the all-powerful reign of God is present in the person of Jesus.
 What further signs could be asked for?

 There can be no neutrality where Jesus is concerned.
-We have to make our choice – for him or against.
-Not to choose is itself a choice – against him.
-Compare this with the similar but actually quite different saying with one we saw earlier (Luke 9:50): “Anyone who is not against you is for you”.
+We have to make our choice—for him or against.
+Not to choose is itself a choice—against him.
+Compare this with the similar, but actually quite different saying we saw earlier:

 This was in the context of the Apostle John complaining that he saw a man cast out demons in Jesus’ name.
 In so far as that nameless person was doing Jesus’ work and doing it in Jesus’ name, he was with Jesus.
 That surely has implications for the many good things that non-Catholics and others who are not Christians at all are doing.

-Was Jesus referring to some of the people around him, especially his critics, who by their meticulous observance of the Law, saw themselves as morally blameless but in whose lives the positive presence of the Spirit, as exemplified in Jesus himself, was totally absent?
+Was Jesus referring to some of the people around him?
+Was he especially calling out his critics?
+These were people who by their meticulous observance of the Law saw themselves as morally blameless, but in whose lives the positive presence of the Spirit, as exemplified in Jesus himself, was totally absent?

 Comments Off on Friday of Week 27 of Ordinary Time – Gospel